soumendrak/hashnode/clkqthp2f000e0amb66345evi.md

 ## Back story

 I got my eyes on carrd.co when I saw it was (still is, AFAIK) the only No-code platform that allows you to create static single-page websites (for portfolio, landing page, etc.) for just $19 per year.
 Yes, not per month but per year.
 During the Black Friday week, I got a good deal and upgraded to the highest-ever tier there.
 However, I soon realize I do not use many features and do not need to update my static sites frequently.
-Also, I do not feel it is satisfying enough to be a full-stack developer without a code tool.
-IMO, No-code tools are excellent for building up something quickly but a pain to the wallet in the long run.
+Also, I do not feel it is satisfying enough to be a full-stack developer with a No-code tool.
+No-code tools are excellent for building up something quickly but are a pain to the wallet in the long run.
 Therefore, I migrated from carrd.co and found Cloudflare pages, a free alternative.
 Hence this blog post.

 ## Prerequisites